What is a CSA?

 You sign up for a CSA Farm Share on our website (click here).
-The enrollment period begins on January 1st each year, and usually closes by the start of the CSA (around mid-May).
-Two types of shares are available….the half share ($350) and the full share ($525).
+The enrollment period begins on January 1st each year, and fills up faster every year…in 2021 it was full by March.
+Two types of shares are available….the half share ($375) and the full share ($600).
 We, the farmers, then go out and do our best to grow you nutritious food.
-Typically by mid-May, we will begin weekly distributions of our food boxes, called “shares”.
-Your share will contain a variety of whatever crops are available at that time of year, and you will receive 21 weeks of produce.
+Typically by late-May, we will begin weekly distributions of our food boxes, called “shares”.
+Your share will contain a variety of whatever crops are available at that time of year, and you will receive 18 weeks of produce.

 We try not to overload you with one type of vegetable, so you’ll typically ﬁnd anywhere from 5 to 9 different crops in each box.
 Being Montana, these shares are very seasonal in nature.
 In early spring, they are heavy on cold tolerant greens such as spinach, baby lettuce greens, radishes, and kale.
 As the weather warms and summer progresses, we will work through the full gamut of vegetables (click here to see the schedule).